On z-Superstable and Critical Configurations of Chip Firing Pairs: Frackets

 \subsection{The definition of frackets}

-For any integral, invertible matrix $L$, we let $\critgroup(L)$ to denote the group we get by looking at the equivalence classes given by $\equiv_L$.
+For any integral, invertible matrix $L$, we let $\critgroup(L)$ to denote the group we get by looking at the equivalence classes of configurations given by $\equiv_L$.
 Let $L$ and $M$ be any integral, invertible $n$-by-$n$ matrices.
 We call such pair $(L,M)$ as an \newword{ii-pair}.

-When a vector $\vec{f}$ satisfies $0 \leq f_i < 1$ for every coordinate $i$, we call it a \newword{fractional vector}.
-Recall that for any vector $\vec{f}$, we use $\{\vec f\}$ to denote its fractional part.
+Furthermore, when a vector $\vec{f}$ satisfies $0 \leq f_i < 1$ for every coordinate $i$, we call it \newword{fractional vector}.
+Recall that for any vector $\vec{v}$, we use $\{\vec v\}$ to denote its fractional part.
+Combining these concepts, we can obtain the following result.

 \begin{definition} Given any ii-pair $(L,M)$ and any fractional vector $\vec f$, we define the $L$-fracket $F^L_{\vec f}$ as the subset of $\mathcal K(L)$ consisting of every equivalence class that has a vector representation $\vv \in \ZZ^n$ such that $\{ML^{-1}\vv\} = \vec{f}$. \end{definition}